 Checks should be forwarded to Development Services (326 Galvez Street, mail code: 5018) immediately for prompt deposit after initiating the Gift Transmittal (see above).
 Holding checks results in lost interest earnings for the University and, if not cashed in a reasonable amount of time, may eventually result in invalidation.

-Stock certificates received by a school or department should be forwarded to Development Services immediately for prompt processing.
-If stock certificates are received in the mail the postmarked envelope must be included so that Development Services can determine the correct date for valuing the shares and dating the gift receipt.
+Stock certificates received by a school or department should be forwarded to the Gift Securities team immediately for prompt processing.
+If stock certificates are received in the mail the postmarked envelope must be included so that the Gift Securities team can determine the correct date for valuing the shares and dating the gift receipt.
 If stock certificates are received via private courier (e.g., UPS, Federal Express, DHL), the department must include a memo stating when the envelope was received in the department.
-The University (via Stanford Management Company) will, in almost all cases, sell the securities through its brokers as soon as they are received.
+The University will, in almost all cases, sell the securities through its brokers after they are received.

 (1) Delivery of Securities